Koodo offering bonus data add-ons for as little as $1/month

 Koodo is offering select customers bonus data add-ons.

-According to iPhone in Canada, the Telus flanker brand is offering customers the option to add 1GB of data for $1/month, 10GB for $2/month, or 18GB for $3/month.
+As reported by iPhone in Canada, the Telus flanker brand is offering customers the option to add 1GB of data for $1/month, 10GB for $2/month, or 18GB for $3/month.

-The publication notes that Koodo is sending the offer through text.
-Eligible customers can pick one of three replies, depending on what type of addon they want: ADDONE for 1GB, ADDTEN for the 10GB option, and ADD18 for the 18GB addon.
+Koodo is sending the offer through text, which MobileSyrup’s editor-in-chief Patrick O’Rourke also received (you can view it below).
+Eligible customers can pick one of three replies, depending on what type of add-on they want: ADDONE for 1GB, ADDTEN for the 10GB option, and ADD18 for the 18GB addon.

 It’s unclear if customers who didn’t get the text can take advantage of the offer, but it’s probably worth a try to call customer service if interested.